pedorich-n/MinecraftModpack/README.md

 - [**Dungeons and Taverns**](https://modrinth.com/mod/dungeons-and-taverns) (both, 3.0.3+mod) - A Structure Datapack adding dungeons, taverns and other structures to find while you explore the world.
 - [**Dynamic FPS**](https://modrinth.com/mod/dynamic-fps) (client, 3.2.1) - Improve performance when Minecraft is in the background.
 - [**Dynamic Music Updated**](https://modrinth.com/mod/dynamic-music-updated) (client, v2.3.2+1.20) - A fork of LudoCrypt's Dynamic Music !
+- [**Easy Magic**](https://modrinth.com/mod/easy-magic) (both, v8.0.1-1.20.1-Fabric) - Enchanting tables as they always should have been!
+Items stay after closing, and easy re-rolls.
 - [**End Remastered**](https://modrinth.com/mod/endrem) (both, 5.2.3) - Make your journey to the End more Challenging and Engaging with End Remastered!
 - [**Entity Culling**](https://modrinth.com/mod/entityculling) (client, 1.6.2-1.20.2) - Using async path-tracing to hide Block-/Entities that are not visible
+- [**Eureka!**](https://modrinth.com/mod/eureka) (both, 1.20.1-fabric-1.3.0-beta.2) - Eureka!
+Build ships in Minecraft out of ordinary blocks, with physics.
 - [**Even Better Archeology**](https://modrinth.com/mod/even-better-archeology) (both, 2.0.0-beta.6) - A fork of Better Archeology with compatibility for more mods
 - [**Exordium**](https://modrinth.com/mod/exordium) (client, 1.2.1-1.20.1) - Render the GUI and screens at a lower framerate to speed up what's really important: the worldrendering.
 - [**Explosive Enhancement**](https://modrinth.com/mod/explosive-enhancement) (client, 1.2.2-1.20.x) - Makes the explosion animation look cooler.
 - [**Fabric API**](https://modrinth.com/mod/fabric-api) (both, 0.90.7+1.20.1) - Lightweight and modular API providing common hooks and intercompatibility measures utilized by mods using the Fabric toolchain.
+- [**Fabric Language Kotlin**](https://modrinth.com/mod/fabric-language-kotlin) (both, 1.10.14+kotlin.1.9.20) - This is a mod that enables usage of the Kotlin programming language for Fabric mods.
 - [**FabricExporter**](https://modrinth.com/mod/fabricexporter) (server, 1.0.10) - Fabric mod that adds a Prometheus exporter with general metrics of your server
 - [**Falling Leaves**](https://modrinth.com/mod/fallingleaves) (client, 1.15.4) - Adds a neat little particle effect to leaf blocks
 - [**FallingTree**](https://modrinth.com/mod/fallingtree) (both, 1.20.1-4.3.1) - Break down your trees by only cutting one piece of it